Business processes define the correct sequence of order status transitions and assign responsible parties for each stage.

 - Add a name and description for the business process.
 It’s recommended to provide a detailed description, as it will make managing multiple processes easier.

-- In the Business Process Stages section, configure the business process by setting up transitions between the statuses:
+- Configure the business process by setting up transitions between the statuses:

 - Initial status of the stage — set the initial status for the stage when editing a transaction.
 You can select No status if there are transactions that have not been assigned a status yet.